 This is a lovely stitch to use as it is almost invisible apart from tiny stitches going from the binding into the backing every cm or so.

-When you reach a corner, you will find that the binding naturally creates a 45 degree angle on the fold as indicated by the arrow (step A), to create the mitred corner, fold the binding on the next side of the quilt over to the back (step B), catch the corner in place with a couple of neat little stitches (step C) and then continue whip stitching (step D) until all your binding is neatly sewn in place.
+When you reach a corner, you will find that the binding naturally creates a 45 degree angle on the fold as indicated by the arrow (step A), to create the mitred corner, fold the binding on the next side of the quilt over to the back (step B), catch the corner in place with a couple of neat little stitches (step C) and then continue whip stitching (step D) until all your binding is neatly sewn in place.'A little happy' tip ~ when you need to change your thread, secure your stitching and then take your needle in to the wadding bringing it out aprox 1" away.
+Pull on the thread so that it is taught and snip close the backing fabric, the thread end will then slip back inside the quilt and out of sight.

 Hooray.......that's it you're done, you should now have your very own Patchy Heart Quilt to snuggle under.